lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

  combined, improve over the state-of-the-art (e.g., five new optimization passes in a compiler).
  If your paper fits that description, always make sure to have the quintessential "look how X changes as we turn on these features, one after the other" experiment.
-If you only test the combination of these features, and not their individual contributions, you (and the readers) won't know if some of your features negatively impact your system!
+If you only test the combination of these features and not their individual contributions, you (and the readers) won't know if some of your features negatively impact your system!

 And no, for the majority of systems projects, a few additional `if` statements are hardly going to affect your